rdgao/rdgao.github.io/_posts/2014-10-16-the-importance-of-language-in-reasoning.md

 ---
-title: The importance of language in reasoning
+title: 'The importance of language in reasoning.'
-categories:
-- Rambling
-tags: []
+tags: [Brain & Cognition, Readings]
 status: publish
 type: post
 published: true
-meta: {}
+categories: []
+header:
+  overlay_image: /assets/images/blog/default_header.jpg
+  overlay_filter: rgba(0,0,0,0.2)
+  #teaser: /assets/images/blog/default_header.jpg

+excerpt: "In reality, much of our reasoning, especially in the context of everyday life, occurs subconsciously, far removed from explicit representations through language.
+In this sense, there’s no reason to think that animals do not reason, as every animal is able to make conclusions based on previous and contextual evidence."
 ---
 In the study of cognitive science, we would like to think that humans employ a fairly formal system of reasoning, meaning that computations in the mind are somehow form-invariant, that words are not minced, and that we take what was